2018 may bring puppies in September. What pairing to do is still being decided.

-Registration will be completed by us, and will be Limited (non-breeding)
+Registration will be completed by us, and will be Limited (non-breeding) with AKC.

 This in no way prevents participation in dog sports such as agility, obedience, flyball, Search and Rescue, Flyball etc. and we encourage new puppy owners to do just that!

 Raising a litter is very time intensive, and each puppy in every litter is special to us!
 Timing depends on the female dogs, but the goal is for warmer weather when the puppies can spend alot of time outside.
 Pups do best when they get time in the sun and physical development benefits from romping across natural surface!

 The puppy waiting list is full before the breeding takes place.
 When the breeding has taken place, I ask for a $200 deposit and this is non-refundable.

 The only exception is if there is not enough puppies born.
 Mother nature controls that.
 The breeder will always have first option of keeping a puppy.

 When accepting your deposit, we are agreeing to choose the best puppy that we can for your home and your aspirations.

 Our priority is always a personality that suits what you have told us you are looking for, considering your family life and goals for a sports partner.

 We will do our best to accomodate a sex and/or colour preference, but know that this will not be a primary goal in matching owner to puppy.
 We will try as best we can to work with you.